semibran/pack/readme.md

   ]
 }
 ```
-The resulting layout will be built around `layout` if one is provided, otherwise an empty one will be created.
+The resulting layout will be built around `layout` if one is provided (this is used internally for recursion), otherwise an empty one will be created.

 ## license
 [MIT](https://opensource.org/licenses/MIT) © [Brandon Semilla](https://git.io/semibran)